Guide to Work, Study, Travel and Living Abroad

 Back to the Future

-It’s 8:32 p.m. now, and I’m on the balcony of my girlfriend’s apartment back in Sweden.
-It’s even colder here than it was in wintry Prague.
-But I can’t complain.
+It's 8:32 p.m. now, and I'm on the balcony of my girlfriend's apartment in Sweden.
+It's even colder here than it was in wintry Prague.
+But I can't complain.

-Three years around the globe…New Zealand, Fiji, Sweden…life turned upside down and backwards at every turn, and an identity changing with the scenery.
-And now Prague could be added to the list—a place I might have never visited if it were not for TEFL Worldwide.
-I found something very special in an organization that was as passionate about teaching us to teach English as I am about travel and adventure.
-The students who leave Prague as new teachers are thoroughly prepared to spread the English language the world over, and will without a doubt be successful.
+I spent three years traveling around the globe, including New Zealand, Fiji, and Sweden, with my life turned upside down and backward at every turn and my identity changing with the scenery.
+And now Prague is included in my worldwide adventures—a place I might have never visited without TEFL Worldwide.
+I found something exceptional in an organization that was as passionate about teaching us to teach English as I am about travel and adventure—the students who leave Prague as new teachers are well-prepared to spread the English language the world over.
+I do not doubt that they will prove successful.

 Heading back to Sweden on the plane, I watch as the historic center of Prague disappears into the clouds.
 The memories of lessons learned, people met, and the students taught remain priceless.
-I will be heading to Portugal soon to finally put my lessons into practice.
+I will be heading to Portugal soon to put my studies into practice.
 The adventure bug has bitten again.
-Now I am prepared to travel with a purpose, to enlighten others’ lives as mine has been enlightened over the past few years.
+Now I am prepared to travel with a purpose, to enlighten others' lives as mine has been over the past few years.

 By week four, we were sufficiently comfortable to plan and execute a 45-minute lesson for as many as 20 Czech students ranging from beginner to advanced English speakers.
-We were prepared to answer the grammatically challenging questions we would receive—despite not understanding much of it ourselves at the outset.
-Terry and Pete were godsends, and watching our peers advance from that very uncomfortable first day was an experience in itself, a serious morale booster—we had finally become teachers.
+Despite needing to understand more of it ourselves, we were prepared to answer the grammatically challenging questions we would receive.
+Terry and Pete were godsends, and watching our peers advance from that very uncomfortable first day was an experience, a serious morale booster—we had finally become teachers.
+Teaching English was unexpectedly enlightening and is yet another way to experience the world's many cultures.

 Related Topics